Professor Lisa Jack

 At Portsmouth, I have developed my expertise in forensic accounting and since the horsemeat scandal in 2013, have been able to bring this, together with my expertise in food supply chains, to the study of fraud in the food and drinks industry.
 I set up the Food Fraud Group within the University of Portsmouth Centre for Counter Fraud Studies in 2014, which works alongside the Gate-to-Plate research group in the BusinessSchool.

-I am President (2016-18) of the British Accounting and Finance Association (BAFA) (vice-president 2015-16) I am also a member of the council for the Management Control Association, the Finance and Management Committee of the ICAEW and the advisory board of CIEH Food.
+I am currently Chair of Trustees of the British Accounting and Finance Association (BAFA) (President (2016-18; Vice-president 2015-16).
+I am also a member of the council for the Management Control Association, the Finance and Management Committee of the ICAEW and the advisory board of CIEH Food.

 In general terms, my research interests lie in management information for decision-making, including accounting communication and education.
 I am particularly interested in the use of social theory investigate the reasons why accounting tasks are done in the way they are and why they might be done differently, to paraphrase Raymond J. Chambers.
 My book 'Accounting and Social Theory: an Introduction' was published in October 2016 and explores the use, mis-use and abuse of accounting communications and how these affect relationships in societies.
 I am involved in international networks using strong structuration theory and pragmatic constructivism in accounting research, as well as the study of management control and accounting.
 I have co-edited a themed issue for Accounting, Auditing and Accountability Journal on strong structuration theory in accounting with Alan Coad and Ahmed Kholeif (AAAJ Vol. 29 Issue 7 2016).